HanssonMagnus/HanssonMagnus.github.io/_posts/2019-09-29-No-arbitrage.md

 A large literature in theoretical asset pricing is about finding the SDF and its properties.
 The theory of SDF relates several independent asset pricing models, some commonly known examples are:

-* In CAPM the SDF is the market portfolio.
+* In the CAPM the SDF is a linear combination of the market portfolio.
 * In consumption (micro-founded) models the SDF is marginal rate of substitution of utility today and in the future.
 * In Arrow-Debreu pricing the SDF is a function of aggregate demand.